 - Have three months of U.S. clinical, hands-on training in an LCME-approved setting, done under supervision.
 Applications must include a letter of confirmation from the supervisor of this experience.

-- Candidates must also demonstrate commitment to, experience with and understanding of family medicine.
+- Candidates must also demonstrate a commitment to, experience with and understanding of family medicine.

 - Candidates must have a passing grade on all clinical clerkships completed in the third year of medical school.